 This kind of superior medical support is key to helping people get free from an overpowering drug like fentanyl.
 Whether a patient has developed a dependence on a fentanyl-based prescription drug, abused a prescription painkiller, or uses an illicit form of fentanyl, medical detox can provide a means to get off the drug successfully.

 About the Waismann Method® Experts

 Clare Waismann, certified addiction treatment counselor, is the founder of Waismann Method® Advanced Treatment of Opiate Dependence and Domus Retreat.
-As an addiction treatment specialist with over 20 years’ experience, Waismann has served as an advocate for patients suffering from opioid use disorder and mental illness, working to provide the public with the proper education to eliminate the stigma associated with both conditions.
-Waismann, her team, and Waismann Method® have been featured in The New York Times, USA Today, Fox News, Vogue Magazine, WIRED Magazine, and many other media outlets around the world.
+As an addiction treatment specialist with over 21 years’ experience, Waismann has served as an advocate for patients suffering from opioid use disorder and mental illness, working to provide the public with the proper education to eliminate the stigma associated with both conditions.
+Waismann, her team, and Waismann Method® have been featured in The New York Times, USA Today, Fox News, Vogue Magazine, WIRED Magazine, and many other media outlets worldwide.

 Dr. Michael H. Lowenstein, M.D., serves as the medical director for Waismann Method®.
-He is quadruple board-certified in anesthesiology; addiction medicine; pain management; and anti-aging, restorative, and regenerative medicine.
+He is a quadruple board-certified physician.
+His board certifications include anesthesiology, addiction, medicine, and pain management.
 Dr. Lowenstein is recognized by the international community as a leader in opiate detoxification and has provided cutting-edge medical treatment for patients suffering from opioid use disorder for over two decades.
-Dr. Lowenstein continues to enhance detoxification protocols to offer medical treatment for additional substances in a safer and more effective manner.
-Our commitment to the well-being of our patients is as strong now as it was 20 years ago when Waismann Method® was founded.
+Dr. Lowenstein enhances detoxification protocols to offer medical treatment for additional substances more safely and effectively.
+Our commitment to our patients’ well-being is as strong now as it was 20 years ago when Waismann Method® was founded.